gSchool/galvanize-delivers/README.md

 1. Ensure that the viewport's [width and initial scale](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag) are appropriately set.
 1. Ensure that right aligned link in the navbar collapses into a hamburger icon on medium viewports.
 When the hamburger icon is clicked, a [sidebar with the link](screenshots/index_medium_sidebar.png) is displayed.
 1. Ensure the menu's cards collapse into one-column on medium viewports.
-1. Ensure the main section's menu and receipt collapse into one-column on small viewports.
+1. Ensure the main section's menu and order collapse into one-column on small viewports.
 1. Read the footer's name, tagline, and links collapse into one-column on small viewports.

 ## Deployment